 I'm a designer & developer in high school from the Boston area who has a passion for human-computer interaction and automation.
 I develop small tools and larger projects in my free time.

-I also participate in my school's robotics team and run the Linguistics club there.
+I also lead my school's robotics team and run the linguistics club there.

 You can view my resume here.

 alienbox is a menubar app for checking your reddit inbox.

 it was built from the ground up with Electron, VueJS, and the Reddit API.